 “Because you have not heard the trees clap their hands does not mean that they don’t.”McClandish Phillips

-Not only do they clap, but they speak and they have more to say than you might believe.
-On a warm spring afternoon, I drove to where I knew the dogwoods grew profusely.
-I was not disappointed.
-The branches were dancing in a graceful swaying motion to the song of the sunshine and the southern breezes and the dogwood spoke to me.
+Not only do they clap, but they speak.
+The branches were dancing that day in a graceful swaying motion to the song of the sunshine and the southern breezes and the dogwood spoke to me.

 The pure white after a hard brown winter spoke new life.
 The blossoms spoke hope.
 They spoke renewal and glory and beauty to our pain-riddled world.